-Author and former Guardian editor Alan Rusbridger to discuss new book in conversation with Washington Post executive editor Marty Baron at Journalism Institute luncheon, Dec.
+Former Guardian editor Alan Rusbridger to discuss new book with Washington Post's Marty Baron at Journalism Institute lunch, Dec.
 7

 November 9, 2018 | By William McCarren | email@example.com